 - Your business contact information will be correct when customers search for your brand

-Google My Business is important for local SEO, but there are also other websites where you can add your website such as Yelp and Bing Local.
+Google My Business is important for local SEO, but there are also other websites where you can add your websites such as Yelp and Bing Local.

 Launch Your New Website With Big Foot Media

-If you need a solid road map to navigate your way to indexing your new website in 2016, Big Foot Media assists local businesses in gaining traction on the web.
+If you need a solid roadmap to navigate your way to index your new website in 2018, Big Foot Media assists local businesses in gaining traction on the web.
 Contact us today to learn how we can help grow your small business.

 Want to know how your business is doing online right now?